 · Outbursts (saying things we don’t really mean)

-· Ruminating thoughts
+· Ruminating thoughts and overthinking

 · Prolonged irritability